vishnu-ssuresh/deep-research/README.md

 The agent will:
 1. Ask clarifying questions about your research topic
 2. Create a research brief
-3. Conduct iterative searches (up to 5 iterations)
+3. Conduct iterative searches (minimum 3 iterations, up to 5 iterations)
 4. Generate a comprehensive report
 5. Save the report as both Markdown and PDF in the `reports/` directory